-Trust staff are empowered to elect colleagues to sit and serve as Trustees.
-Trustees regularly meet with staff ranging from attendance at formal board and committee meetings, Trustee visits and general open days where staff can meet and talk to Governors.
+Trust staff are empowered to elect colleagues to sit and serve as governors.
+Trustees and governors regularly meet with staff ranging from attendance at formal board and committee meetings, Trustee visits and general open days where staff can meet and talk to Governors and trustees.

-STRATEGIC REPORT ACHIEVEMENTS AND PERFORMANCE 2019 - 20
+STRATEGIC REPORT ACHIEVEMENTS AND PERFORMANCE 2020 - 21